-For nearly eighteen years, safe and legal medical assistance has been available to adults in Oregon suffering from advanced terminal illness.
-Of the thousands of individuals who have contracted fatal illness in that time, only approximately 859 patients have taken advantage of the program and ended their own suffering through the medical decisions made in conjunction with their doctors.
+For nearly twenty years, safe and legal medical assistance has been available to adults in Oregon suffering from advanced terminal illness.
+As of last year, of the thousands of individuals who have contracted fatal illness in that time, only approximately 859 patients have taken advantage of the program and ended their own suffering through the medical decisions made in conjunction with their doctors.
 For those 859 patients, the freedom to make their own medical decisions was critical in determining the quality of their final days, and undoubtedly provided relief that would have otherwise been denied to them.